mamonu/RAP_COI_Testing_Talk/README.md

 It has a Python slant but I tried to include R implementations too.
 But what I wanted to talk mainly about was concepts

+It was presented on  28th/May/2019 at the Reproducible Analytical Pipelines Community of Interest gathering at ONS in London